Booss3my/Indeed_scraper/README.md

 # Overview

-This is a web scraper designed for Indeed job listings, utilizing a paid web proxy API for efficient scraping.
+This is a web scraper designed for Indeed job listings, utilizing a paid web proxy API.
 The application can be deployed using Docker Compose, extracting job information based on specified subjects and job freshness criteria and storing it in a PostgreSQL database.

 ## Why Use This Scraper?
 Unlock a multitude of options in your job search with this web scraper.
 Here are some of the possibilities it offers: